On the arity gap of polynomial functions: Arity gap of polynomial functions over fields of characteristic

+The uniqueness of the decomposition $P = Q + R$ follows from Theorem~\ref{thm:sum} and from the fact that polynomials and polynomial functions over infinite fields are in one-to-one correspondence. \end{proof}

-Let us note that in the proof of the above theorem we did not really make use of the fact that $f$ is a polynomial; we only used the basic properties of the derivative.
+Let us note that in the proof of the above theorem we did not really make use of the fact that the function $\overline{P}$ is polynomial; we only used the basic properties of the derivative.
 Therefore the theorem remains valid for differentiable real functions.

 \begin{theorem} Let $f \colon \mathbb{R}^n \to \mathbb{R}$ be a differentiable function of arity at least\/ $2$.
 Then\/ $\gap f = p \geq 2$ if and only if there exist differentiable functions $g, h \colon \mathbb{R}^n \to \mathbb{R}$ such that $f = g + h$, $h|_{\mathbb{R}^n_{=}} \equiv 0$, $h \not\equiv 0$, and\/ $\ess g = n - p$.
 Otherwise\/ $\gap f = 1$.
 Moreover, the decomposition $f = g + h$ is unique. \end{theorem}